-- 5.12 If the complaint identifies potential criminal conduct or breach of other regulation, the Monitoring Officer is likely to refer it to the Police or other regulatory agency/ies.
-If the complaint relates to an alleged Disclosable Pecuniary Interest offence, it will be dealt with under an agreed Protocol with Hertfordshire Constabulary.
-The Police (and finally the Director of Public Prosecutions) will be the relevant body that determines whether further action should be taken on such a complaint.
-The Council cannot influence any decisions taken by the Police or other regulatory body, would have no role in their decision, and would not wish to prejudice such bodies' consideration or enquiries other than to co-operate with them.
-Please note that where a complainant wishes to withdraw the complaint the Monitoring Officer is unlikely to take further action on the matter, with the exception of a referral to Police/ regulatory body/ies - where a withdrawal of a complaint would be for them to consider.
+Please note that where a complainant wishes to withdraw the complaint the Monitoring Officer is unlikely to take further action on the matter, apart from a referral to Police/ regulatory body/ies - where a withdrawal of a complaint would be for them to consider.
 If the complainant wishes to withdraw the complaint during the investigation, then this will be considered by the Monitoring Officer in consultation with the Independent Person as to whether the investigation will continue.
-The decision to terminate an investigation will, for example, depend on the nature of the allegations and the parties involved. - 5.13 Similarly, if the Councillor subject to a complaint ceases to be a Councillor during this assessment or a later stage of the Complaints Handling Procedure, the Monitoring Officer in consultation with the Independent Person may decide to terminate or suspend any further steps for up to 14 months from the date on which they cease to be a Councillor.
+The decision to terminate an investigation will, for example, depend on the nature of the allegations and the parties involved.

+5.12 Similarly, if the Councillor subject to a complaint ceases to be a Councillor during this assessment or a later stage of the Complaints Handling Procedure, the Monitoring Officer, in consultation with the Independent Person may decide to terminate or suspend any further steps for up to 14 months from the date on which they cease to be a Councillor.
 This is because the Complaints Handling Procedure only applies to elected and co-opted Councillors.
 Further action may be taken on the complaint during that 14-month period if the Councillor is re-elected / or is co-opted back to the Council during that period.
 This decision will be taken by the Monitoring Officer in consultation with the Independent Person.
-If the Councillor is not re-elected/co-opted during that period, further action on the complaint will automatically cease. - 5.14 If a Councillor has been subject to a finding of the Standards Sub-Committee and sanctions have been imposed under 9.1. or by Council and the Councillor has failed, without reasonable excuse, to comply with a sanction, then the Monitoring Officer will refer this directly back to the Standards Sub-Committee ('direct referral') for determination. - 5.15 There is no further right of internal review or appeal by a complainant following a decision on the preliminary assessment not to investigate (unless new evidence is then submitted within a reasonable time following such a decision.
-This would, in any event, be subject again to the Assessment Criteria in Appendix 1).
+If the Councillor is not re-elected/co-opted during that period, further action on the complaint will automatically cease.